-In this paper we describe our theoretical and numerical work, as well as our experimental results concerning the design of directive antennas.
+In this paper we describe another way to get compact directive antennas using photonic crystals.
+In this case, we take profit of the ultrarefractive behavior of metallic photonic crystals at the vicinity of their low frequency gap.
+We describe our theoretical and numerical work, as well as our experimental results concerning the design of these directive antennas.
 One of the objectives is to obtain antennas much more compact than classical solutions.
 Another interesting feature is that these antennas can be excited by a single feeding device (patch, monopole).
 Such antennas could be useful for microwave telecommunications.

 The antenna presented here uses a metamaterial that is a composite stack of metallic grids and foam layers.
-This metamaterial is analyzed using the techniques that we have developed for the study of photonic bandgap structures [1].
+This metamaterial is analyzed using the techniques that we have developed for the study of photonic bandgap structures [3].
 Near the band edge, it is shown that this material behaves as a homogeneous media with low optical index (much less than unity).
 We show that under proper conditions the energy radiated by a source embedded inside the structure is concentrated in a narrow emission lobe.
 Based on this analysis, we have build a device working in the microwave domain: a ground plane is covered by the metamaterial, with a monopole source embedded inside.
 The experimental measurements are in good agreement with the theoretical predictions.

 For the study of this structure, specific numerical codes have been developed.
-The two-dimensional case is used for the preliminary studies [2].
+The two-dimensional case is used for the preliminary studies [4].
 We show that, for thin wires, many properties can be derived from the two-dimensional model.
-Three-dimensional codes based on Harrington's wire approximation allow us to get a more realistic model [3], but lead to huge numerical systems.
-In order to reduce the computational burden of the 3D codes, we have used a simplified modeling, assuming that the structure is infinite (in the two directions parallel to the ground plane), thus we take advantage of the periodicity to reduce the unknowns to one period only, using a fast bi-periodic Green's function [4].
+Three-dimensional codes based on Harrington's wire approximation allow us to get a more realistic model [5], but lead to huge numerical systems.
+In order to reduce the computational burden of the 3D codes, we have used a simplified modeling, assuming that the structure is infinite (in the two directions parallel to the ground plane), thus we take advantage of the periodicity to reduce the unknowns to one period only, using a fast bi-periodic Green's function [6].